mgraves/floem-v-list-hang/README.md

 #### This may be my error, if so, please let me know at `groupmg@gmail.com.`

-The code in this repo is stripped dow as far as I could get it to show a `virtual_lsit()` getting in am infinite loop, and locking up the app.
+The code in this repo is stripped down as far as I could get it to show a `virtual_lsit()` getting in am infinite loop, and locking up the app.
 This seems to be a recent change, as the slightly more complex text app it came from was working fine with the same implementation a week ago.

 (OR, this was something I goofed up?!)

 ![screenshot](./img.png)

 This app depends on the current version of `floem` at https://github.com/lapce/floem` as of 3 Jan, 2024.
+This code has only been tested on MacOS at this point by me.

 To reproduce the lockup: